ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/server-side.md

-- As all lightweight and unopinionated frameworks, the responsibility to add standard features (via 3rd party or in-house modules) heavily depends on the dev-team with the consequent risk of accumulating [technical debt](https://en.wikipedia.org/wiki/Technical_debt) as the codebase grows
+- As all lightweight and unopinionated frameworks, the responsibility to add standard features (via 3rd party or in-house modules) heavily depends on the dev-team with the consequent risk of accumulating [technical debt](https://en.wikipedia.org/wiki/Technical_debt) as the codebase grows.

 ## Conclusions
-Based on our review, the selected web-framework candidate is [flask]/[sanic] in **python**. [express] could be used to prototype or as a dummy server to test services or APIs. [wt] is currently not recommended, despite the large amount of modules already available in C++, but the evolution of the framework (emerging extensions) should be monitored in view of potential future use.
+Based on our review, the selected web-framework candidate is [flask]/[sanic] in **python**.
+[express] could be used to prototype or as a dummy server to test services or APIs.
+[wt] is currently not recommended, despite the large amount of modules already available in C++, but the evolution of the framework (emerging extensions) should be monitored in view of potential future use.

 [asyncio]: https://docs.python.org/3/library/asyncio.html